to your support we have raised the £1 million to help us to

 down payment from a very generous donation.
 To complete the

-purchase and own ‘Robbie’ outright we have to raise £1m over three
+purchase and own ‘Robbie’ outright we have raised £1m over three

-The campaign is supported by the Reading Post (Getreading).
+The campaign has been extensively supported by the

 For patients robot surgery brings a number of